Toscana Dance hub 2020:

 He regularly collaborates with the company Teatro di Piazza o di Occasione of Prato as a performer in shows for children.
 He also helps with the organization and implementation of theater workshops and movement for students and teachers.
 The company also runs workshops in expressive theater and dance programs targeting the disables, drug addicts, and young people from the slums.

 New York, NY

 Founder & Artistic Director, Ballet Teacher

-Ferrone’s choreography has been presented at Saint Mark’s Church, Purchase, the Construction Company, Theatre of the Riverside Church, Hofstra University, Rose Theatre at Lincoln Center, the Manhattan Movement Arts Center, the Aldous Theater, the Ailey Citigroup Theater, Tisch's Fifth Floor Theater, the Florence Dance Festival and the Mugello Dance Experience.
-She created, choreographed and directed The Nutcracker NYC, which performs every Christmas season and voted one of the top six Nutcrackersto see by CBS news. (www.thenutcrackernyc.com) In 2015 she launched The Nutcracker NYC Gives Back, an outreach program dedicated to eradicate unjust policies of educational discrimination in the US and focused on vulnerable neighboorhoods and populations.
+Matteini's choreography has been presented at Saint Mark’s Church, Purchase, the Construction Company, Theatre of the Riverside Church, Hofstra University, Rose Theatre at Lincoln Center, the Manhattan Movement Arts Center, the Aldous Theater, the Ailey Citigroup Theater, NYU's Jack Crystal Theatre, the Florence Dance Festival, and the Mugello Dance Experience.
+She created, choreographed and directed The Nutcracker NYC, which performs every Christmas season and voted one of the top six Nutcrackers to see by CBS news. (www.thenutcrackernyc.com).
+In 2015 she launched The Nutcracker NYC Gives Back, an outreach program dedicated to eradicate unjust policies of educational discrimination in the US and focused on vulnerable neighboorhoods and populations.

 Matteini produces dance and music performances in both the US and Europe and proudly supports the growth and development of performing artists as ambassadors of peace through art.